 STUDENT-ATHLETE RESOURCE CENTER

 Located in the Pacific Intercollegiate Athletics Center, the Student-Athlete Resource Center has been designed to meet the academic needs of student-athletes.
 The resource center is filled with study carrels, assorted reference materials and computers with Internet access.
 The computers in the Center are for academic and research purposes first.
-The office of the Athletics Academic Counselor is also located in the Student-Athlete Resource Center.
-Athletics Study Hall sessions and some tutoring also take place in the Center.
+The office of the Assisant Director of Athletics for Student-Athlete Services is also located in the Student-Athlete Resource Center.
+Athletics Study Hall sessions and some tutoring also take place in the Intercollegiate Athletics building.